The 42 Beautiful Things Project

 Why 42 Beautiful Things?
 The Origin Story

-The week leading up to my 42nd birthday, I worked on “42 Beautiful Things in My World on My 42nd Birthday–August 15, 2015,” a project to give to a local artist friend with whom I was exchanging work at the time.
-The process of writing and sharing my original 42 Beautiful Things was something I needed to do as I reflected on my life at 42, a birthday significant both because the previous several months had been personally transformative, and because as a life-long fan of The Hitchhiker’s Guide to the Galaxy knows, I understood 42 to symbolically be the “Ultimate Answer” to the “Ultimate Question of Life, The Universe, and Everything.”
+The week leading up to my 42nd birthday, I worked on “42 Beautiful Things in My World on My 42nd Birthday–August 15, 2015,” a project to give to my artist friend Robyn with whom I was exchanging work at the time.
+I needed to write and share my original 42 Beautiful Things as I reflected on my life at 42, a birthday significant both because the previous several months had been personally and creatively transformative, and because as a life-long fan of The Hitchhiker’s Guide to the Galaxy knows, I understood 42 to symbolically be the “Ultimate Answer” to the “Ultimate Question of Life, The Universe, and Everything.”

 1. The flatness of northwest Ohio, like the flatness of northwest Indiana where I grew up, field after field of corn and soybeans in summer, green and fragrant and full of life, the flatness stretching out for miles, interrupted only by the occasional patch of woods.